 Associate Professor, Department of Medicine, Division of Oncology, Tumor Vaccine Group, University of Washington

 Clinical Professor, Department of Medical Oncology & Therapeutics Research, City of Hope

 Michele Rakoff, Executive Director

 Michele, a 30-year breast cancer survivor and patient and research advocate, spent 20 years working in the clinic directly with patients and the community, developing mentoring programs to help newly diagnosed patients, consulting on the development of survivorship programs for women with metastatic disease, and continues to collaborate with scientists on research grants.
 She is a National Breast Cancer Coalition (NBCC) board director, NBCC Artemis Project member and Project Lead graduate and mentor.
-In addition to serving as a member on the California Breast Cancer Research Program’s (CBCRP) Advisory Council, she was a CBCRP community research collaborative grant recipient.
-Michele has participated as a peer-reviewer for the Department of Defense Breast Cancer Research Program (DoD BCRP) and holds a seat on the California Teachers Study Scientific Task Force, as well as on the Love Army of Women Scientific Advisory Committee.
+In addition to having served as a member on the California Breast Cancer Research Program’s (CBCRP) Advisory Council, she was a CBCRP community research collaborative grant recipient.
+Michele participates as a peer-reviewer for the Department of Defense Breast Cancer Research Program (DoD BCRP) and holds a seat on the UCLA Data Safety Monitoring Board (DSMB) and Institutional Scientific Peer Review Committee (ISPRC), as well as on the Love Army of Women Scientific Advisory Committee.
 As a research advocate, she collaborates on a NIEHS Breast Cancer and Environment Research Program grant, several DoD BCRP, CBCRP and Komen grants, and is member of the NIH California Precision Medicine Consortium and the PCORI Wisdom Study.
-Michele also focuses on public policy issues as NBCC Field Coordinator in California.
+Michele also focuses on public policy issues as NBCC Field Coordinator for California.